Navigating business loan requirements can be a daunting task, with a myriad of stipulations and paperwork involved.

 Don’t confuse financial statements with bank statements.

-These two reports are particularly interesting to the lender because they provide information about managing your working capital.
+These two reports are particularly interesting to the lender because they provide information about how you manage your working capital.

 Lenders will require accounts receivable aging only for a firm that operates in the business-to-business (B2B) segment.